-When looking at the value for money, it is a good alternative to the Sennheiser Momentum On-Ear and the V-Moda XS, with the difference that the model reviewed today offers a powerful Bluetooth connection.
+When looking at the value for money, it is a good alternative to the Sennheiser Momentum On-Ear and the V-Moda XS, with the difference that the Headphone reviewed today offers a powerful Bluetooth connection.
 Philips also seems to have fixed certain malfunctions present on the previous model, the Fidelio M1BT.

 Read our reviews on other Bluetooth Headphones: